pactflow/docs.pactflow.io/website/docs/docs/user-interface/can-i-deploy.md

 ---

 ## What is Can I Deploy
-Can I Deploy page is the UI version of our popular CLI tool [can-i-deploy](https://docs.pact.io/pact_broker/can_i_deploy).
-This UI allows you to run can-i-deploy queries with UI selectors to ensure you can safely deploy your application, providing additional context not readily available during CLI usage.
+Can I Deploy page is the web version of our popular CLI tool [can-i-deploy](https://docs.pact.io/pact_broker/can_i_deploy), that queries the "Matrix".
+This UI provides a rich query interface for the Matrix to ensure you can safely deploy your application, providing additional context not readily available during CLI usage.

 You can find `Can I Deploy` button from the top navigation bar on overview page.